Changissnz/selfinterest/README.md

 their direct doings.
 The innate appearance of a human being has qualities not entirely of a perceptible form.
-This is the conclusion due to the quality of associative memory that human cognition operates with, as well as the inferences that human beings make about others due to pertaining information that is either incorrect or be interpreted as incorrect beliefs.
+This is the conclusion due to the quality of associative memory that human cognition operates with, as well as the inferences that human beings make about others due to pertaining information that is either essentially incorrect or be interpreted into incorrect beliefs.